Top 10 Eagles Love Songs

 #2 – Love Will Keep Us Alive

-“Love Will Keep Us Alive” was written at a time when some Eagles members were thinking about forming a new band with others.
+“Love Will Keep Us Alive” was written when some Eagles members were thinking about forming a new band with others.
 That plan never materialized.
-Thanks to that, the song saw release on Hell Freezes Over instead.
+Thanks to that, the song was released on Hell Freezes Over instead.
 It was never an official single in the United States, but it was still popular enough to spend three weeks at the top of the Billboard Adult Contemporary chart.
-Meanwhile, it was an official single in the United Kingdom, where it topped out at number 52 on the UK Singles Chart.
+Meanwhile, it was an official single in the United Kingdom, which topped at number 52 on the UK Singles Chart.
 Interested individuals should check out the song anyway because it expresses the sense of completion that comes from love so well.
 Simultaneously, it is also an excellent showcase of the Eagles‘ full range of skills.

 #1 – The Best of My Love